DraTeots/edpm/README.md

 ## Comparison with Other Approaches

 - **CMake FetchContent / CPM.cmake:**
-  While FetchContent is convenient for pure CMake projects, it slows down configuration and mixes dependency acquisition with the build.
+  FetchContent is convenient for pure CMake projects.
+On the bad side, it slows down configuration and mixes dependency acquisition with the build.
+  These are OK for some time, but at some point become larger and larger obstacles for projects.
   **edpm** keeps these concerns separate, with explicit install commands and independent environment scripts.

 - **Spack / Conan:**